 The native people of Budapest are great foodies.
 They don’t like compromising on good food.
 Hence, the city has a plethora of eating places.
-Best part is that these places won’t even hurt your pocket.
+The best part is that these places won’t even hurt your pocket.

-As somebody who spent quite a lot of time at Budapest, I have some suggestions to offer in terms of food and eating places.
+As somebody who spent quite a lot of time in Budapest, I have some suggestions to offer in terms of food and eating places.
 While in Budapest, do try the native Hungarian cuisine.

 The three places that serve delicious Hungarian food are Chef Cafe and Hungarikum Bistro.

 Chef Cafe is a lovely eating place where families, as well as solo travelers, come to try out some authentic Hungarian food.
 The menu here is quite elaborate with each dish well explained.
 Hence, you won’t find it difficult to order here.

 The owner is quite polite and hospitable.
 He will personally help you with the selection of food and wine in case you face any difficulty.
 This personal touch is something that will make your dining experience lovely.